The reality about buying property in Bali

 A less risky and increasingly popular solution to the prohibition on foreign land ownership is a long-term lease.
 This may initially be limited to 25 years but sometimes may be optioned to extend for much longer terms.

-Lusia Wirayudha, who established Jo & Jo; Realty in Sanur, mentions the nearby Aleesha Villas, which has a lease term of 42 years and is transferable.
+Lusia Wirayudha, who established Jo & Jo Realty in Bali's established tourist precinct Sanur, cited the example of the nearby Aleesha Villas, which has a lease term of 42 years and is transferable.

-And she counters the concerns that some may have about leasing.
+She is happy to counter the concerns some may have about leasing.

-"It was something that a lot of the expats and foreign investors were asking when they first came to Bali," she says.
+"It was something a lot of the expats and foreign investors were asking when they first came to Bali," she said.

 - The number of Australians over 65 will almost triple within the next 25 years to eight million.